joyjitchatterjee/TurbineMaintenanceTemplates/README.md

 2. A collection of 167 templates, each detailing a complete maintenance strategy for specific types of faults, given a particular sequence of alarm type and relevant features.

+Note: The authored maintenance actions are a hypothetical collection of different possible scenarios which we would like to evaluate in our approach- simulated under various types of faults.
 Refer https://youtu.be/HSUFzBr_mVQ for a video demo of our approach.

 ![Wordcloud for event descriptions of alarms in the turbine](https://github.com/joyjitchatterjee/TurbineMaintenanceTemplates/blob/master/Wordcloud_EventDescriptions_DualTransformer.png